ashishagarwal2023/LunarCracker/README.md

 `./lccracker.exe crack <username>` and restart Lunar Client (and minecraft).
 > This works by overwritting the accounts.json with a invalid file but specifying a username, making it fail to login as premium but we get cracked.

+> _New:_ As of 1.1.0, it will automatically crash and re-launch Lunar Client upon cracking.

 ## Downloading
 Just download from releases.
 Or if you do not trust, you can compile the source yourself.
 I made it a exe so peoples who don't want to install NodeJS can also work.